nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The Interaction feature is implemented using the `Interaction` class.
-It is a simple class that contains the following fields:
+A person can have a list of interactions and interactions have the following fields:

 ![InteractionClassDiagram](images/InteractionClassDiagram.png)